top of page

 Setting Up Your Business Foundation

 Think of this as building a house - you need a solid foundation first.
 You'll start by choosing your business structure and getting it officially registered in Florida.
 Whether you go with an LLC or corporation, make sure it reflects how you want to run your business.
+We recommend reaching out to Application Specialist for help with the DBPR application.

 Timeline and Process Management